MidnightXPh4nt0m/hangman-py/README.md

 There is no steps but one.
 Just run the program.

 ### To-Do
+- [ ] Ignore just characters in input
 - [ ] Optimize to work with less code
 - [ ] Use tkinter to make GUI